 Racism and/or regionalism play a part in a number of legends.
 (See our Password page for another such representative tale.)
 The more stories like these are told, the more the message of them is worked into the fabric of the people exposed to them.
 Hearing the "kid named Eczema" story again and again makes it that much more easy to think of Blacks as less intelligent.

-Was there ever a mother so stupid as to name her kid Eczema without realizing what the name meant?
+Was there ever a mother so ignorant as to name her kid Eczema without realizing what the name meant?
 Probably not.
-But because the story fits in with what’s already believed about the shortcomings of whichever group the mother is supposedly part of, the tale will be re-told and believed anew.
+But because the story fits in with what's already believed about the shortcomings of whichever group the mother is supposedly part of, the tale will be re-told and believed anew.

 Some Legendary Names: